Site map

 future approved plans.
 During this time, there have been occasional flurries of house building - some

 for workers; some for private buyers.
-However, when put into historical context, the housing footprint
+However, when put into a historical context, the housing

-in the village today and in the immediate future has dramatically changed.
-This has taken place
+footprint in the village today and in the immediate future has dramatically changed.
+This has taken

 The Inland Revenue survey of Preston (1909/10) brutally exposed the condition of many of its hovels